 The Sequence tab displays what operations, and in which order need to be done to change parameters, you can simply expand the list and check the operations one by one:

 The Dependencies tab displays a list of objects that need to be altered to work correctly with the changed parameters.
 ApexSQL Refactor shows all objects influenced by the change and automatically refactored to preserve database integrity:

-Once the modifying SQL stored procedure or function parameters is finished, along with the modification impact analysis, the Open option can be used to give another final review of modification script, or the Change option to apply all the necessary changes, with no fear that a database integrity will be broken.
+Once the modifying SQL stored procedure or function parameters is finished, along with the modification impact analysis, the Create script option can be used to give another final review of modification script, or to apply all the necessary changes, with no fear that a database integrity will be broken.